High school fundraising ideas

 Maze for a cause

-Charge an entrance fee to walk the maze, and make transactions easy with scan-to-donate and Tap to Pay options.
+Charge an entrance fee to walk the maze and make transactions simple with scan-to-donate and Tap to Pay options.

 Student art auction

-Auction off students' art projects online, in-person, or both!
-Add photos and descriptions for each masterpiece using easy auction software.
+Auction off student art projects online, in person, or both!
+Add photos and descriptions of each masterpiece using auction software for easy bidding and sharing.

 Frequently asked questions